data-catering/data-caterer-docs/docs/index.md

 ---
+title: "Data Catering - Automated data generation and validation tool"
-description: "A data generation and testing tool that can automatically discover, generate and validate your data ecosystem"
+description: "A data generation and testing tool that can automatically discover, generate and validate for files, databases, HTTP APIs and messaging systems."
 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---

 <h1 align="center" style="padding-top: 50px; padding-bottom: 50px">Data Caterer is a metadata-driven data generation and
-testing tool that aids in creating production-like data across both batch and event data systems.
+validation tool that aids in creating production-like data across both batch and event data systems.
 Run data validations to ensure your systems have ingested it as expected, then clean up the data afterwards.</h1>

 <figure markdown>